Great company to deal with

 HMRC conditions include:

-Where losses cannot be fully used in the current period or carried back, they can be carried forward to offset future profits.
+Where losses cannot be fully used in the current period or carried back, they can be carried forward to offset future profits — our dedicated guide on how to carry forward a company trading loss explains the conditions and process in full.

 This is particularly relevant for companies that are: